Samantha2233/marta/README.md

 ![Application Screenshot](/public/screenshot.png)

-Marta Arrivals provides a list of train stations to select as a Starting Point.
+Marta Arrivals provides a list of train stations to select as a starting point.
-Once a Starting Point is selected, arrival times of that station will be displayed.
+Once a starting point is selected, arrival times of that station will be displayed.
 The user has the option to click the Refresh button which would update the countdown times.

 ## Features
 - Typeahead / dropdown inputs
 - Interactive SVG map
-- Refresh to see updated count down to arrivals
+- Refresh to see updated countdown to arrivals

 ## Tech
 - Zustand